 Until only recently, I kept a big aspect of my anxiety hidden from the world because I was deathly afraid of the consequences I would suffer if I talked about it.
 I was already fearful of the judgment I may experience from opening up about my anxiety, but this was huge.
-What if people thought I was actually crazy?
+What would people think?
 The anxiety of this backlash made me feel physically ill, and I felt like there was no one I could turn to who would understand.

-People who suffer from anxiety often experience these episodes where they see an alarming event playing out in their head.
+People who experience anxiety often experience these episodes, during which they see an alarming event playing out in their head.
 These intrusive thoughts are frightening scenarios we create, causing us to think of harmful things we might do to ourselves or people we love.

 The thing is, though, we would never act on these thoughts, and we know that, but we feel the fear as if they are really happening, and they make us incredibly uncomfortable.
 These thoughts are an automatic reaction and completely out of our control.
 Our brains become a movie reel of thoughts and actions we play out in our mind, and we can't look away.

-When I was a child, these intrusive thoughts came in the form of monsters, like the ones you saw in films.
+When I was a kid, these intrusive thoughts came in the form of monsters, like the ones you see in movies.
 Despite knowing monsters didn't exist, they came alive in my mind and gave me physical symptoms of fear.
 Sometimes it would get to be too much, and I would hide under my covers and cry at night.
 I knew in my mind nothing could hurt me because there was physically nothing there, but I couldn't understand why these images haunted me.

 I just wanted to get to my destination, but these thoughts would keep running through my mind, and I couldn't stop them.